Introduction: This Orange Is to Dye For! Adventures in Fabric Dyeing and Painting

 - 1 cup of hot tap water

-These dye solutions are best if used within 2 or 3 days.
+These dye solutions are best if used within 2 or 3 days but can be used for about 2 weeks.

 SAFETY NOTE: Avoid inhaling the dye powders and do not mix dyes in any area where there could be wind.
 Wear a dust mask when mixing up the fine dye powder.
 Once the dyes are mixed with the water they are non-toxic.